The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Axion-Like Fields from the -Torsion

-and, as a consistency check, we observe that this properly reproduces $\mathcal{H}$ when its dual is taken.
+and, as~a consistency check, we observe that this properly reproduces $\mathcal{H}$ when its dual is~taken.

-For $A=0$ this yields \eqref{dual}, while for $A\ne 0$ we observe that one obtains modifications of the duality relation which amount to a direction dependent term, proportional to components of the Ricci tensor contracted with $\partial^\mu b$.
-In the context of our StRVM, we are interested in (3+1)-dimensional Einstein spaces, for which $R_{\mu\nu} = \frac{R}{4}\, g_{\mu\nu}$, for which \eqref{dual3} reduces to
+For $A=0$, this yields \eqref{dual}, while for $A\ne 0$, we observe that one obtains modifications of the duality relation, which amount to a direction-dependent term proportional to components of the Ricci tensor contracted with $\partial^\mu b$.
+In the context of our StRVM, we are interested in (3+1)-dimensional Einstein spaces, for~which $R_{\mu\nu} = \frac{R}{4}\, g_{\mu\nu}$, ~which \eqref{dual3} reduces to

-which amounts to a modification of \eqref{dual} by a global rescaling factor depending on the (torsion-free) scalar curvature, of the maximally-symmetric Einstein spacetime.
-As we shall discuss later on in the article, the quantity $| A\, R | \ll 1 $ during the RVM inflationary scenario, so any singular behaviour is avoided in this case.
+This amounts to a modification of \eqref{dual} by a global rescaling factor depending on the torsion-free scalar curvature of~the maximally symmetric Einstein spacetime.
+As we shall discuss later on in this article, the~quantity $| A\, R | \ll 1 $ during the RVM inflationary scenario, so any singular behavior is avoided in this~case.

 After this digression, we can now proceed to calculate $J K^{-1} J$, which is a necessary step for obtaining the effective action in terms of the axion field.
 We have that

 We calculate